breatheco-de/content/src/content/lesson/python-syntax.md

   - Python
 description: >-
   Learn the basics of Python syntax, loops, and conditionals.
-Discover how to start your coding journey with this engaging introduction!
+Discover how to kickstart your coding journey with this engaging introduction!
 ---
 # Intro to Python